Dynamic Phase Transitions in Mean-Field Ginzburg-Landau Models: Conjugate Fields and Fourier-Mode Scaling: Background

-Robb et al.'s 2014 study showed that odd Fourier components of \(h(t)\) determine the location of \(P_c\).
-Above and at \(P_c\), the response to odd Fourier components of \(h(t)\) consists solely of odd Fourier components of \(m(t)\).
-Below \(P_c\), the even components of \(m(t)\) take on non-zero values as well, each undergoing a bifurcation.
-At \(P_c\), introducing even Fourier components of \(h(t)\) affects both the even and odd Fourier components of \(m(t)\).
-Specifically, through simulations for \(j,k\leq 30\), Robb et al.\ discovered that, at \(P_c\):
+Robb et al.\ showed that the location of the critical period $P_c$ is determined by the odd Fourier components of $h(t)$.
+For $P \ge P_c$, the response to odd Fourier components of $h(t)$ consists solely of odd Fourier components of $m(t)$.
+For $P < P_c$, even components of $m(t)$ take on non-zero values and bifurcate from zero.
+At $P=P_c$, introducing even Fourier components of $h(t)$ couples the even and odd components of $m(t)$, and simulations for $j,k \le 30$ revealed the scaling relations